 But for many lawyers and their firms, not much has changed.
 Including their lawyers’ bios, which typically get updated only when the website is being redesigned.

-It’s 2016 and a snoozy bio just doesn’t cut it.
+It’s 2023 and a snoozy bio still doesn’t cut it.

 A great bio: